-Final thoughts on apartment composting
+A final word on apartment composting

 So, is apartment composting worth it?

-We've got a ton of guides (and lots more to come) on The Eco Hub to help you compost the right way including:
+We've got a ton of guides (and lots more to come) on The Eco Hub to help you compost the right way, including:

 Good luck!
-If you found this post helpful, please help someone by sharing this article – sharing is caring 🙂!
+If you found this post helpful, please help someone by sharing this article – Sharing is caring 🙂!